-The command ps reports a snapshot of a system’s current processes.
+The ps command reports a snapshot of a system’s currently running processes.

-The ps command is very useful at getting a snapshot overview of what processes are currently running on a system.
-This information can be extremely useful for attempting to discover what is causing a server to behave sluggishly.
+The ps command is very useful at obtaining an overview or snapshot of what processes are currently running on a system.
+This information can be extremely useful when attempting to discover what is causing a server to behave sluggishly.

-In order to maximize the information that is provided by this command there are two different ways that it is suggested it be used:
+To maximize the information that is provided by this command, there are two different methods that are suggested to be used:

 ps aux or ps auxf